Human remains discovered after crews douse small fire near Grass Valley

 Authorities say a police officer patrolling near Sutton Way and Old Tunnel Road noticed a plume of smoke coming from the woods and went to investigate.
 The officer found a fire and called in Grass Valley firefighters to the scene.

-The fire was contained to a small space, approximately 20 x 50 yards, but investigators say, after the fire was put out, the remains of a man were soon discovered.
+The fire was contained to a small space, approximately 20 by 50 yards, but investigators say, after the fire was put out, the remains of a man were discovered.

 Few details are known at this time, including the identity of the victim, a possible cause and manner of death, and how the fire was started.